mifads/pyscripts/README.md

 * Tested in modern (2016-2018) Xubuntu systems,
 * Mapping uses cartopy (which is not always in Ububtu repos, but available from github, or via conda, etc.)

+THE NEW DOCS can be found at: https://pyscripts-docs.readthedocs.io/en/latest/#

 Some comments
 ==============